 Dov Gabbay Prize for Logic and Foundations

 The Dov Gabbay Prize for Logic and Foundations is an international research prize launched on the occasion of Professor Dov Gabbay's 77th birthday.
-This initiative is meant to honour the extraordinary and multi-faceted scientific and editorial work of Dov Gabbay, known in particular for his creation of dozens of specialized Logic Handbooks.
+This initiative honours the extraordinary and multi-faceted scientific and editorial work of Dov Gabbay, known in particular for editing an extensive collection of specialized Logic Handbooks.

 - Johan van Benthem (Amsterdam University, NL/U Stanford, US)